seanox/devwex/manual/configuration.md

 > [!NOTE]
 > __The semicolon (`;`) is the original comment character for this format.
 The
 > hash (`#`) is also supported, which is common in many modern configuration
 > formats.
 Both characters have the same function.
-For simplicity, the following
+For simplicity, the original
-> documentation uses the semicolon throughout; however, the hash can be used
+> semicolon is used throughout the following documentation; however, the hash
-> interchangeably.__
+> sign can be used interchangeably.__

 Comments begin with a semicolon, are optional and can be used anywhere in a line, so the following characters are not part of section, key or value.
 With